djradon/public-notes/t.cs.data.temporality.md

 - suggested names for transaction time and valid time, where decision time is not used
 - [x] why does transaction time need a period?
   - if you have a history of transactions, the "current" state has no tx-end. old states have a timestamp of when they were superseded.
 Seems like you could impute an old state's tx-end tho, but I bet for querying, having the tx-end stored is nice.
+  - t.2024.07.12.14 in open-world assumption, or in cases of gaps where a fact gets (soft-)deleted and then re-created
+  - for clarity, perhaps "record-commissioned-at" and "record-decomissioned-at"

 ## Decision Time

 ![[t.cs.data.temporality.decision-time]]
+- t.2024.07.12.14 probably just "an application time"

 ## Completion Time